jembi/openhim-load-tests/README.md

 ```

 Each of these playbooks will start the specified test as a detached process in a Docker container.
-The results can be seen by looking at the logs of the containers at this point.
+The containers logs will contain the test run output.

 ## 6. Collect statistics

-Collect test output from Docker logs on the performance test machine
+Collect test output from Docker logs on the performance test instance

 ```sh
 docker logs openhim-http-stress